7 Travel Tips for Families

 - Also, pack hand sanitizer, disinfectant wipes, water wipes, travel-size sunscreen, and hats.

-- A mini first aid kit for toddlers includes Band-Aids, tweezers, a squeezable ice pack, Polysporin, and 4×4 and 2×2 gauze.
+- A mini first aid kit includes Band-Aids, tweezers, a squeezable ice pack, Polysporin, and 4×4 and 2×2 gauze.
+This travel first-aid kit is perfect for every parent to have on hand.

-- When booking a hotel, it’s nice if they have a spot with a kitchen to avoid eating out three times a day with kids!
+- When booking a hotel, it’s nice if they have a room with a kitchen to avoid eating out three times a day with kids!

 - A hotel room with a bedroom closed off from the living area is also a huge plus.